reflectoring/reflectoring.github.io/_posts/2020-01-30-database-migration-spring-boot-flyway.md

   -> Resolved locally    : -1438254535
 ```

+This is because we changed the script and Flyway has a different checksum recorded for it.

 Fixing this is easy, by simply calling the [repair](https://flywaydb.org/documentation/command/repair) command, which generates the following output:

 ```bash